Shopping St. Pete: Guide to Big-Box and Local Shops

 Tyrone Square Mall

 The whole family will find exactly what they need.
 Shop for apparel, books, fashion, gifts and souvenirs.
-Kids and collectors alike also enjoy browsing Comics and Hobbies, Disney Store and GameStop.
-Or pick from a large selection of specialty stores such as Spencer’s, Claire’s and Perfume World.
+Kids and collectors alike enjoy browsing Comics and Hobbies, Disney Store and GameStop.
+Or pick from a selection of specialty stores such as Spencer’s, Claire’s and Perfume World.
 In addition, Tyrome Square Mall has over 15 restaurants ready to serve hungry shoppers.

 John’s Pass Boardwalk

 John’s Pass Boardwalk ranks as a top attraction and must for those shopping St. Pete.
 The vibrant boardwalk houses over a dozen shops — each offering their own flair.
-Find local souvenirs or grab some tasty goodies while walking along the boardwalk.
+Find local souvenirs or grab some goodies while walking along the boardwalk.
 A few retailers include: DD Collectibles, Lori’s Soap and Sponge Market, Overhead Surf Shop, and The Florida Winery.

 Duncan McClellan Gallery